robertjahn/mcp-guide/README.md

 ## 2. Enable Davis Copilot

-To enable Davis CoPilot on your environment, goto `Settings >  Dynatrace AI > Generative AI.`
+To enable Davis CoPilot on your environment, goto `Settings >  Dynatrace AI > Generative AI.` within your Dynatrace Environment.
 * Turn on `Enable generative AI`
 * Turn on `Enable document suggestions`
 * Turn on `Enable environment-aware queries`